RezaSaadatyar/Machine-Learning-in-Python/README.md

 >
 >**Further information:**<br/>
 > ***PCA:*** It is a dimension-reduction tool that can be used to reduce a large set of variables to a small set that still contains most of the information in the largest set (Maximising the variance of the whole set).<br/>
-> ***LDA:*** Maximising the distance between groups.
+> ***LDA:*** Maximising the distance between groups.<br/>
 > ***TDSNE:*** It is a tool to visualize a high dimensional data.
-It converts similarities between data points to point probabilities and tries to minimize the *Kullback-Leibler (KL)* divergence between the joint probabilities of the low dimensional embedding and high dimensional data.
+It converts similarities between data points to point probabilities and tries to minimize the *Kullback-Leibler (KL)* divergence between the joint probabilities of the low dimensional embedding and high dimensional data.<br/>
+> ***Univariate:*** The univariate filter methods are the type of methods where individual features are ranked according to specific criteria.The top N features are then selected.<br/>
+> ***VT:***:<br/>1.
+Compute the variance of feature<br/> 2.
+Assume that features with a higher variance may contain more useful information<br/> 3.
+Fast method but does not take the relationship among features into account.<br/>
+> ***Multi-variate:*** Multivariate filter methods are capable of removing redundant feature form the data since they take the mutual relationship between the features into account